 The Revelation begins and ends in Christ’s appearance.
 Our attention is swept upward from the promises of verse 6 to their realization in His return.
 We are reminded of the words of Jesus in Luke’s gospel:

 And then they will see the Son of Man coming in a cloud with power and great glory.
 Now when these things begin to take place, straighten up and raise your heads, because your redemption is drawing near.
 (Luke 21:27–28 ESV)

 The reader’s share in the messianic kingdom is brought into tension with events “on the ground” that appear to call into question God’s faithfulness toward His people and set the stage for Christ’s address to the churches in chapters 2 and 3.
 The promise of Christ’s return, given by the Father, is met with an appropriate response by John and his audience; “Even so, Amen” or “So shall it be (NIV) !”
-Daniel’s prophecy provides a touchstone for John and “there are no fewer than thirty-one allusions to it” in the Apocalypse (Johnson, Revelation, 26).
+Daniel’s prophecy provides a touchstone for John and “there are no fewer than thirty-one allusions to it” in the Apocalypse (A. Johnson, Revelation, 26).
 Daniel 7:13 and Zechariah 12:10 join to recall familiar OT Messianic themes that converge in the Son, Jesus Christ: